Services for Youth

 On January 1, 2018 Ontario increased the age of protection to include all children under the age of 18.
 Voluntary Youth Services (16 and 17 year olds) are available for youth aged 16 and 17 years.

-Crown Wards or former Crown Wards currently have Continued Care and Support for Youth (CCSY) opportunities along with Post-Secondary Education options.
-Click here to download the most recent Crown Ward Educational Team (CWECT) Information Handout.
+Children or youth with Extended Society Care status (previously known as Crown Wards) currently have Continued Care and Support for Youth (CCSY) opportunities along with Post-Secondary Education options.
+Click here to download an information handout.

 YouthCAN (Communication, Advocacy and Networking) is a program for youth in care of Children’s Aid Societies across Ontario, and Children’s Aid staff who work with them.
 YouthCAN activities are organized through the Ontario Association of Children’s Aid Societies.